vintz/easyfied/README.md

 ### Response management

-With Simplified, every response is managed by two things:
+With Easyfied, every response is managed by two things:

 - the value returned by the route function
 - the exception that could be thrown by the function